Surfshark Review: Quick Expert Summary

 In addition, Surfshark also comes with the following features:

 Bypasser is Surfshark’s split-tunneling feature, which allows you to choose which apps and websites use the VPN connection.
 Bypasser is only available on the Android and Windows apps.
-During my tests, it worked well on Android, as I was able to surf the web on the browsers I excluded from the VPN.
-Unfortunately, Bypasser didn’t work on Windows, as all the apps and sites I excluded from the VPN continued to use the VPN connection.
+During my tests, it worked well, as I was able to surf the web on the browsers I excluded from the VPN.

 CleanWeb is Surfshark’s ad blocker, which blocks ads and ad trackers and prevents you from connecting to malicious sites.
 CleanWeb is available on the iOS, Android, Windows, macOS, Linux, Android TV, and Fire TV apps.

 In my tests, CleanWeb performed pretty well — I visited ad-heavy media outlets sites, and it got rid of most ads, which made the web pages load faster.
 However, it wasn’t able to always get rid of pop-up ads.
 On the plus side, it prevented me from connecting to shady HTTP sites.

 While CleanWeb is good, I still like Private Internet Access’ PIA MACE more — it has the same functionality as CleanWeb, but it can also block annoying pop-up ads.
 Not to mention, it’s also the best VPN ad blocker in 2023.

 Camouflage Mode is Surfshark’s obfuscation feature, which hides VPN traffic and makes it look like regular internet traffic.
 Camouflage Mode is available on all of the provider’s apps and servers and is very easy to use — it’s automatically enabled when you use the OpenVPN protocol to connect to a VPN server.